 (b) the decision does not take effect until 21 days after the decision is made, or at such later time as is set out in the notice.

+(4) Unless it is otherwise provided in the licence, a licence is subject to any condition or restriction prescribed by the regulations for the purposes of this subsection.

+(5) A pawnbroker or second-hand dealer must not contravene or fail to comply with a condition or restriction to which the licence is subject.

+Penalty for an individual: $5 000.

+Penalty for a body corporate: $20 000.

+[Section 24 amended by No. 46 of 2006 s.
+9.]

 25. Not transferable

 A licence is not transferable.